Ginger Infused Gin Cocktail — These Ginger Infused Gin are easy to whip up and the perfect cocktail gift to surprise your friends this holiday.

-- 750ml bottle of gin (I prefer something floral or citrusy for this, not juniper forward)
+- 750 ml gin I prefer something floral or citrusy for this, not juniper forward.

-- 1 knot ginger (about a 1" by 4" piece) peeled and thinly sliced
+- 1 knot fresh ginger about a 1" by 4" piece, peeled and thinly sliced

-- You can scale the recipe up or down (just double the ingredients for a 1.5L handle, etc) depending on how many you want to gift and how big your gifting vessels are -- you can put them in little one cup mason jars as party favors, or gift someone an entire 750ml bottle's worth (lucky them!).
+- You can scale the recipe up or down.
+Just double the ingredients for a 1.5L handle, etc. depending on how many you want to gift and how big your gifting vessels are.